pburkholder/decksets/2018-04-cf-summit/text.md

 [.build-lists: true]

-^First, we're FedRAMP JAB authorized for workloads up to FISMA moderate.

-^At an agency, you can obtain from FedRAMP our entire System Security Plan and compliance findings.
-You don't have to do you own technical audit, that's been done.
-From those docs, you determine whether our security posture fits your needs, and how you want to inherit those controls.

-^What this gets us for our tenants is a sign lift of their compliance load.

 ^August 2016: Began our review with the JAB teams.
 23 weeks from JAB kickoff to signed P-ATO, including 8 weeks for technical/operational improvements and 15 weeks for JAB review.
 470 pp, fortnightly meetings, monthly conmons, annual reassessment.

+^What this gets us for our tenants is a sign lift of their compliance load.

 ---